- May 02, 2019

 This course examines instructional and behavior support techniques that are used in classrooms where students may have fetal alcohol spectrum disorder.
 It focuses on assessment, and individual program planning and the role of the educational assistant and teacher in the team.

-This course is an introduction to the historical and contemporary models of services and supports for those who face barriers in employment.
-It will introduce practices that engage people to discover their personal and professional potential through employment and community contribution.
-An emphasis will be placed on the importance of creating and sustaining valued roles for marginalized people in society.
+This course introduces the historical and contemporary models of services and supports for those who face barriers in employment.
+Learners examine practices to engage people in the discovery of personal and professional potential through employment and community contribution.
+Emphasis falls on the importance of creating and sustaining valued roles for people with disabilities in society.

 Yes, this program is only delivered online.
 Many learners complete the certificate part-time over two to three years.